gitorious/gitorious-proto/README.md

       custom_update_path: "/absolute/hook/path"        # if hook exists
     }

+When user doesn't have read access to the repository 403 status is expected.
+When `repo_path` is invalid 404 status is expected.

-Any non 200 status will deny the access to the requested repository.
+Any non 200 HTTP status will deny the access to the requested repository.

+## Development

+`gitorious-proto` is written in Go language and you need a working Go environment to run and compile the code.
+Once it's there clone the repository:

+    mkdir -p $GOPATH/src/gitorious.org/gitorious
+    git clone https://gitorious.org/gitorious/gitorious-proto.git $GOPATH/src/gitorious.org/gitorious/gitorious-proto

 ## License